-- (1) In any civil proceedings, the court may, at any time before judgment, amend any summons or other document forming part of the record: Provided that no amendment shall be made by which any party other than the party applying for such amendment may (notwithstanding adjournment) be prejudiced in the conduct of his action or defence. - (2) In civil proceedings an amendment may be made upon such terms as to costs and otherwise as the court may judge reasonable. - (3) No misnomer in regard to the name of any person or place shall vitiate any proceedings of the court if the person or place be described so as to be commonly known.
+- (1) In any civil proceedings, the court may, at any time before judgment, amend any summons or other document forming part of the record: Provided that no amendment shall be made by which any party other than the party applying for such amendment may (notwithstanding adjournment) be prejudiced in the conduct of his action or defence. - (2) In civil proceedings an amendment may be made upon such terms as to costs and otherwise as the court may judge reasonable. - (3) No misnomer in regard to the name of any person or place shall vitiate any proceedings of the court if the person or place is described as commonly known, and the court may, on application, correct such misnomer at any time before or after judgment is given. - [subsection (3) substituted by section 10(a) of Act 63 of 1976] - (4) If an unmarried woman is summoned for a contractual debt and is thereafter married in community of property or if a married woman is summoned for such a debt and it subsequently appears that she was married in community of property, the court may at any time, on application, before or after judgment is given, substitute the husband of such woman for such woman as defendant or judgment debtor.